-1.38 Table 8 below shows the average density of dwellings for the period 1st April 2002 to 31st March 2017 for sites with more than 9 dwellings.
+1.36 Table 8 below shows the average density of dwellings for the period 1st April 2002 to 31st March 2018 for sites with 9 or more dwellings.
 The average density of development peaked in 2009-10.
-It then reduced considerably to just over 21 dwellings per hectare (dph) in 2011-12.
+It then reduced considerably to 21 dwellings per hectare (dph) in 2011-12.
 This could have been due to the government's removal of the minimum density requirements, as well as a general downturn in the market for developments for flats.
-However, in the last three years there has been an increase in average density reaching 44 dph in the monitoring period.
+However, in the last five years there has been an increase in average density reaching 44 in 2016/17 and 37 dph in this 2017/18 monitoring period.
 The annual average density since 2002 is 30dph.
+Density has been above average for the last five years.